 Some of the common side effects of omega 3 supplements are:

 Antioxidants and cancer prevention

-In theory, antioxidants help protect body cells from damage by oxygen particles called free radicals.
-But antioxidants, vitamin and mineral supplements are not routinely advised for people with cancer as there is no proof that they help, especially not single nutrients or supplements that are a higher dose than the Recommended Daily Allowance (RDA).
+Doctors don't recommend antioxidants, vitamin and mineral supplements for people with cancer.
+There is no proof that they help.
+Especially not a higher dose than the Recommended Daily Allowance (RDA).